jacerniello/twiddler/readme.md

 ### Why use this?

 The twiddler library, unlike some Python alternatives like manim, allows for simultaneous (parallel) animations of shapes and groups of shapes through the use of time-based <i>triggers</i>.
+This means that hundreds, if not thousands, of shapes can be programmatically manipulated to act in tandem.

 ### This is a work in progress!
 Docs coming soon...